-When it comes to spring lawn care, those in the Midwest have a lot to keep in mind.
-As the weather warms up and yards are flooded with snowmelt, it can be difficult to know what your lawn needs--and when.
+When it comes to spring lawn care in the Midwest, it’s easy to get overwhelmed.
+As the weather warms up and yards are flooded with snowmelt, it can be difficult to know what your lawn needs — and when.

 Here are spring lawn care tips and insights you can use to get your yard in peak condition by early summer.